Modified Radical Mastectomy

-Mastectomy is generally defined as the surgical removal of all breast tissue.
+Mastectomy is defined as the surgical removal of all breast tissue within the breast.
 There are several types of mastectomy that are differentiated by the level of invasiveness and the anatomical structures that are preserved post-operatively.
-Modified radical mastectomy, simple mastectomy, skin-sparing mastectomy, nipple-areolar sparing mastectomy, and lumpectomy w/ axillary lymph node dissection are most often utilized in practice.
+Modified radical mastectomy, simple mastectomy, skin-sparing mastectomy, nipple-areolar sparing mastectomy, and lumpectomy with or without sentinel lymph node biopsy are most often utilized in practice.
 Radical mastectomy is no longer used regularly in modern surgery, as it is more invasive and has not shown to improve long-term outcomes over other options.
-Reconstruction of the breast can be done either immediately post-mastectomy or delayed, depending on the type of mastectomy performed
+Reconstruction of the breast can be done either immediately post-mastectomy or delayed, depending on the type of mastectomy performed.

-Modified radical mastectomy (MRM) involves removal of breast, pectoralis major fascia, and axillary lymph nodes (levels I and II).
+Modified radical mastectomy (MRM) involves removal of breast (including the skin and nipple), pectoralis major fascia, and axillary lymph nodes (levels I and II).
 MRM may or may not be followed by breast reconstruction at a delayed date.
 Simple mastectomy is similar to MRM but does not involve the removal of axillary lymph nodes.
-Compared to both MRM and simple mastectomy, skin sparing mastectomy aims to retain more of the natural skin of the breast to improve post-operative cosmetic outcomes.
-Nipple-areolar sparing mastectomy maintains the dermal and epidermal layers of nipple and areola only, removing all other parts of the breast including ducts.
+Compared to both MRM and simple mastectomy, skin sparing mastectomy aims to retain more of the natural skin of the breast to improve post-operative cosmesis.
+Nipple-areolar sparing mastectomy maintains the dermal and epidermal layers of nipple and areola only, removing all other parts of the breast including the ducts.

 Procedure Description: Modified radical mastectomy involves completely removing the breast tissue and associated fascia as well as the axillary lymph nodes.

 - Long-acting paralytic agents should be avoided to monitor intact motor nerve function during the procedure

 - Skin sparing mastectomy yields the best cosmetic outcome²

 - ~Glandular and fibrous tissue